Tribal-class frigate: Design

-From the outset they were designed to carry the new GWS-21 Seacat anti-aircraft missile system anti-aircraft missile system but all except Zulu initially carried single Mark 7 40 mm Bofors guns in lieu.
+From the outset, they were designed to carry the new GWS-21 Seacat anti-aircraft missile system anti-aircraft missile system but all except Zulu initially carried single Mark 7 40 mm Bofors guns in lieu.
 The rest of the class were fitted with Seacat in the 1970s using surplus missile systems, left over from Battle-class destroyers and County-class destroyer refits.

 The Tribals were the first modern RN ships designed to use a combination of power sources, a feature which had been trialled with limited success in the 1930s in the minelayer HMS Adventure.
-An additive mix of steam and gas turbine called "COmbined Steam and Gas" COSAG was used.
-This gave the rapid start-up and acceleration of a gas turbine engine coupled with the cruising efficiency and reliability of the steam turbine.
-They would cruise on the steam plant and use both systems driving the same shaft for a high-speed "boost".
-They suffered however from being single-shaft vessels which severely limited manoeuvrability, acceleration and deceleration.
-The single screw proved significantly limiting when they were used in the 1970s Cod Wars in terms of manoeuvering in ramming manoeuvres, for and against, Icelandic coast guard cutters.
-The cramped awkward nature of the helicopter pad and handling provision was also exposed in the 1976 Cod War and was a major reason that some Rothesay-class frigates were given further refits in preference to the Tribals and maintained in higher status reserve in the early 1980s limitations on defence spending.
+An additive mix of steam and gas turbine called "Combined Steam and Gas" COSAG was used.
+This gave the rapid start-up and acceleration of a gas turbine engine, coupled with the cruising efficiency and reliability of the steam turbine.
+They would cruise on the steam plant and use both systems, driving the same shaft for a high-speed "boost".
+They faced challenges due to being single-shaft vessels, which greatly restricted their maneuverability, acceleration, and deceleration.
+This limitation became particularly evident during the Cod Wars of the 1970s, where their single screw hindered their ability to maneuver effectively in ramming situations against Icelandic coast guard cutters.
+The cramped, awkward nature of the helicopter pad and handling provision was also exposed in the 1976 Cod War and was a major reason that some Rothesay-class frigates were given further refits in preference to the Tribals and maintained in higher status reserve in the early 1980s limitations on defence spending.